 The Advising Records Office is committed to helping students succeed by supporting the advising process – ensuring that student records are current and complete.
-The Adivisng Records Office staff are located in the Adivsing Suite, located in Lissa and Cy Wagner Hall, Suite 100.
+The Advising Records Office staff are located in the Advising Suite, located in Lissa and Cy Wagner Hall, Suite 100.

 The Center for Student Advancement is committed to providing programs and services that promote the retention and success of students experiencing academic challenges.
-CSA offers specialized advising and the following courses: Strategies for Success, Transitions, First Steps, and Faculty Mentoring.
+CSA offers specialized advising and the following courses: Strategies for Success, Transitions, First Steps, and First-Year Student Mentoring.
 The Center is open for student walk-ins or appointments.

 Questions?
 Contact us at (405) 325-2574 or visit Lissa and Cy Wagner Hall, Suite 150.

-Freshman Programs assists students in making a successful transition from high school to university learning through various initiatives.
-Courses offered through Freshman Programs, include: Gateway to College Learning and University College Seminars.
+First-Year Learning and Engagement assists students in making a successful transition from high school to university learning through various initiatives.
+Courses offered through First-Year Learning and Engagement, include: First-Year Foundations and University College Seminars.
 These courses help students develop the ability to engage in higher-level academic thinking, access resources available at a research university, cultivate vital life skills, and gain knowledge of the traditions and campus life culture at the University of Oklahoma.
-Other Freshman Programs events and initiatives include This I Believe: OU, Camp IMPACT, and Alpha Lambda Delta.
+Other First-Year Learning and Engagement events and initiatives include This I Believe: OU, the UCOL Peer Teaching Assistant program, and Alpha Lambda Delta.